The Chandra X-Ray Observatory (CXO) combines an efficient

 focal-plane instruments from particle radiation damage; owing to

-performance degradation and erratic behavior in recent years, EPHIN is no longer used in
+performance degradation and erratic behavior, EPHIN is no longer used in

 this protective function as of 2013-Nov and was depowered in 2018-Sep.